The previous page closed with

-observation we left as a marker.
-The heat equation is irreversible — fine spatial
+an observation we left as a marker.
+The heat equation is irreversible.
+Fine spatial

-would require an exponentially unstable amplification — and we noted that this stands
+state would require an exponentially unstable amplification.
+We noted that this

-in sharp contrast to the time-reversibility of the wave equation, where the backward
+stands in sharp contrast to the time-reversibility of the wave equation, where

-problem is as well-posed as the forward one and no information is lost.
-We now
+the backward problem is as well-posed as the forward one and no information is

-by a second-order one, while retaining the same spatial Laplacian and the same Dirichlet
+one, while retaining the same spatial Laplacian and the same Dirichlet boundary

 The wave equation